SuperBoRG: Exploration of point sources at $z\sim8$ in HST parallel fields: Introduction

 Theoretical studies expect that quasar luminosity functions (LFs) evolve with redshift to different functional form depending on the mode of black hole evolution \citep[e.g.,][]{volonteri10,ren20}.
 Currently, wide-field surveys have characterized their LFs up to $z\sim7$ primarily from the ground, and only at the very bright end, $M_{\rm UV}<-24$\,mag \citep[][]{jiang09,willott10,fiore12,giallongo15,kashikawa15,matsuoka18b}.
 However, its exploration at higher redshift, where LFs from different models (e.g., Schechter versus double power law) deviate more significantly, is hampered by increasing atmospheric foreground in near-infrared imaging from the ground.
 Therefore, space-based observatories are critically needed, and currently the only choice for this purpose is \hst.

-In this paper, we aim to identify such luminous high-$z$ point source candidates and set limits on their number density.
+In this paper, we aim to identify such luminous high-$z$ point-source candidates and set limits on their number density.
 To do so we compiled multi-band imaging data from the \hst\ archive for all suitable {parallel} observations in the past decade, including {\it pure-parallel} and {\it coordinated-parallels} surveys.
 From these surveys, we have collected multi-band imaging data from \numfld\,sightlines, reaching $\sim$\,\Afld.
-While the overview of the project, \spbg, and its data analysis details are provided in a forthcoming paper (Morishita, in prep.), in this study we primarily focus on $z\sim 8$ candidates, selected by means of Lyman break technique and consistent with point source morphology.
+While the overview of the project, \spbg, and its data analysis details are provided in \citet{morishita20b}, in this study we primarily focus on $z\sim 8$ candidates, selected by means of Lyman break technique and consistent with point-source morphology.

 The paper is structured as follows.
-In Section~\ref{sec:data}, we describe the data set and select point source candidates at $z\sim8$.
+In Section~\ref{sec:data}, we describe the data set and select point-source candidates at $z\sim8$.
 We investigate their photometric and spectroscopic nature in Section~\ref{sec:nature}.
 In Section~\ref{sec:lum}, we take a deeper look at one of the point sources with spectroscopic non-detection of \ly, and then estimate number densities of point sources.
 Throughout, we quote magnitudes in the AB system, and we assume $\Omega_m=0.3$, $\Omega_\Lambda=0.7$, $H_0=70\,\kms\, {\rm Mpc}^{-1}$.